Pentagon Says Iran War Has Cost About $25 Billion

 Summary

-- The U.S. cost of the war with Iran has reached about $25 billion, underscoring the fiscal burden of a prolonged conflict.
+- The U.S. war with Iran has cost about $25 billion, highlighting the fiscal strain of a prolonged conflict.

-- Markets are focused on how rising war costs could affect U.S. finances and military strategy, with the duration of the conflict and whether additional budget allocations are approved seen as key variables.
+- Markets are focused on how rising war costs could affect U.S. public finances and military strategy, with the duration of the conflict and any additional budget allocations as key variables.

 Forecast Trend Report by Period

-The U.S. war with Iran has cost about $25 billion so far, underscoring the fiscal strain of a prolonged conflict.
+The U.S. war with Iran has cost about $25 billion so far, highlighting the fiscal strain of a prolonged conflict.

-Walter Bloomberg reported on April 29 that a senior Pentagon official put the cost of the war to date at about $25 billion.
+Walter Bloomberg reported on April 29 that a senior U.S. Defense Department official put the cost of the war to date at about $25 billion.

 The spending has gone toward munitions, troop buildups and equipment replacement.

-The figure reflects cumulative costs since the early stages of the war, with additional spending possible.
+The figure reflects cumulative costs since the early stages of the war, and additional spending may follow.

-Markets are watching how rising war costs could affect U.S. finances and military strategy.
-The duration of the conflict and whether additional budget allocations are approved remain key variables.
+Markets are focused on how rising war costs could affect U.S. public finances and military strategy.
+The duration of the conflict and whether additional budget allocations are approved are key variables.

 JH Kim